 (e) Address system operations at maturity and relevant temporal variations to support comparison to the standards to be achieved.

-(f) Be designed and conducted by a qualified third party approved by the department who certifies whether the installation, monitoring, and evaluation of the systems studied and reports submitted to the department satisfy the requirements of this rule.
+(f) Be designed and conducted by a qualified third party approved by DEQ who certifies whether the installation, monitoring, and evaluation of the systems studied and reports submitted to DEQ satisfy the requirements of this rule.

 (g) At the conclusion of the study, provide sufficient performance data to demonstrate standards are met.
 Data must be peer-reviewed, be scientifically defensible, and have sufficient replication to be representative and to address variations in climate, soil, topography, waste loading, and strength relevant to the proposed use.